-- Footfall trends within Dunbar Town Centre over the last 7 years, are very varied (see 5.5 above) within Dunbar compared with a steady growth since 2013/14 elsewhere in East Lothian as generally fewer people visit the High Street for retail purposes.
+- repair and to pay attention to detail to keep it as such, including the maintenance of buildings and the streetscape, its commercial frontages and advertisements, and its ability to provide parking and access to public transport for its users. - 7.4 Footfall trends within Dunbar Town Centre over the last 7 years, are very varied (see 5.5 above) within Dunbar compared with a more stable pattern since 2013/14 elsewhere in East Lothian as generally fewer people visit the High Street for retail purposes.
 However with a larger population to draw on the town centre it should be capable of attracting its new residents on a more frequent basis. - 7.5 With a static number of commercial units within the town centre and a range that is diversifying slightly away from retail towards more services and café/restaurant uses, Dunbar town centre is adjusting to modern trends. - 7.6 Dunbar Town Centre is centred on High Street and West Port.
 The town centre contains 106 commercial premises most of which are located on the ground floor of historic buildings.
 While this adds character to the overall shopping experience it also limits the ability of premises to expand.
 Dunbar's population has been steadily expanding since 2001 and this trend will continue until at least 2024.
-The town centre has an expanding catchment population to draw on however this has not prevented a rise in vacancy rates. - 7.7 A local centre has also been established at Spott Road on the edge of the town with a supermarket, garden centre, fast food restaurant and hotel and as well as servicing A1 traffic is a local draw for houses to the south of the town, this may be a cause of reduced footfall and increased vacancy in the town centre.
+The town centre has an expanding catchment population to draw on however this has not prevented a rise in vacancy rates. - 7.7 A local centre has also been established at Spott Road on the edge of the town with a supermarket, garden centre, fast food restaurant and hotel and as well as servicing A1 traffic, is a local draw for houses to the south of the town, this may be a cause of reduced footfall and increased vacancy in the town centre.
 With increasing population there is no need to consider the reduction in size of the town centre commercial area and the strategy concentrates on improving conditions within the town centre to make it as attractive an environment as possible for the town. - 7.8 Analysis has shown that there is a range of retail, services and café restaurant uses in Dunbar Town Centre.
 There are fewer leisure and office uses.
 There is currently no shared business hub facility in the town centre though this has been under discussion for some time and could be an additional facility that could benefit the town if the right location can be identified.